Electives & Seminars

 Sex Therapy (adult-focused)

 Sex therapy is a specialization that addresses sexual health conditions and the impact of these conditions on mental health.
 In this elective, interns will improve comfort talking about sex and challenge biases to promote diversity, equity, and inclusion.
 Interns will learn how to appropriately assess, diagnosis, and treat psychogenic conditions, which might include erectile disorders, low sexual desire, and out-of-control sexual behavior.
 Interns will also increase understanding of paraphilias, polyamory, and BDSM/kink and how to maintain a sex positive approach when presented in psychotherapy.
 Collaboration is an essential component of sex therapy and interns will learn when to refer to other specialties, such as urology, gynecology, and pelvic floor physical therapy.
-There will be opportunities to observe sex therapy sessions and depending on interest, provide sex therapy under supervision.
+There will be opportunities to observe sex therapy sessions and provide sex therapy under supervision.
 Supervisor: Madelyn Esposito, LPC, NCC, CST.
+Location: East Park Medical Center.

 VA PTSD (adult-focused)

 The PTSD Clinical Team (PCT) at the Madison VA Hospital provides outpatient treatment to Veterans with PTSD, regardless of whether the trauma originated during military service (e.g., combat, sexual trauma) or prior to service (e.g., childhood abuse).
 Both group and individual treatments are offered.
 Interns will receive didactic training in Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) therapy.
 Interns will also have the opportunity to learn a number of other treatments for PTSD such as Anger Management, Behavior Activation for PTSD, and PTSD Class for Couples.
 Interns on this rotation will receive individual and group supervision within the interdisciplinary PCT setting.
 Prior experience with exposure-based treatments is preferred but not required.
 Supervisor: VA faculty.
+Location: Madison VA Hospital.

 Seminars